polterguy/phosphorusfive-dox/chapter-6.md

   src:SUCCESS!
 ```

-This feature means that you must be careful, to make sure you are only referencing nodes you really want to reference - Unless you want to end up having unintentional side-effects.
+This feature, although powerful, also implies that you must be careful, to make sure you are only referencing nodes you actually want to reference - Unless you want to end up having unintentional side-effects.
 On the positive side, it is also a feature that allows you to *"do a lot, with a little"*.

 ## Deleting stuff